30% off all Nativity Candles today! Use NATIVITY30 at checkout!

 Each year the classical radio station in Washington, D.C.
 WETA (90.9) hosts the annual Classical Countdown.
 Listeners vote on their top three favorite classical pieces and then the top 100 pieces are played the week of Thanksgiving.

 For years and years, Beethoven's Ninth Symphony (which includes the Ode to Joy) has taken first place.
 Everyone knew this and expected it to happen again in 2022.
-But two years ago, music teacher, Alix Baldwin at Oakcrest School, a Catholic school in Vienna, Virginia, had an idea.
+But two years ago, instrumental music director, Alix Baldwin at Oakcrest School, a Catholic school in Vienna, Virginia, had an idea.
 She suggested to her class that perhaps Beethoven's Ninth didn’t have to win again.

 “Our class decided that Vivaldi's The Four Seasons needed some recognition (that is not to say that we don't like Beethoven's Ninth Symphony - we love it, but it's already received its due recognition, in our opinions).
-Everyone went home, voted, got friends and family to vote,” said one student in Mrs. Baldwin's class.
+Everyone went home, voted, got friends and family to vote,” said one student in Baldwin's class.

 And then it was time to wait.
 Baldwin described what happened next: